Skip directly to content

 Gompa

-Wednesday Lamrim class is on a brief break.
+Wednesday night lamrim class is taking a one-week break.

 Location at Kadampa Center: